radxa-docs/docs/docs/cubie/a7a/application-dev/opencv-dev/opencv_example.md

     # Display the frame in a window
     cv2.imshow('Preview', frame)

-    # Wait for the user to press 'q' to quit
+    # Wait for 'q' key to quit
     if cv2.waitKey(1) & 0xFF == ord('q'):
         break